WordPress/gutenberg/packages/block-editor/README.md

 _Parameters_

--   _args_ `...(object|string)`: The arguments should all be strings Each string contains the font size attribute name e.g: 'fontSize'.
+-   _fontSizeNames_ `...string`: The arguments should all be strings.
+Each string contains the font size attribute name e.g.: 'fontSize'.

 _Returns_